StevenTammen/bibledocs.org/content/site/writing-level/_index.md

 You can switch between the higher-level version of a page and lower-level version of a page by using the links in the menu sidebar titled, most creatively, "Higher-level version" and "Lower-level version."

 If you want to globally prefer the higher-level versions of content or lower-level versions of content (such that every time you open a new page, it will open at your preferred writing level), you can set your preference [on the settings page](/site/settings/#writing-level).
 By default, the site defaults to showing the higher-level versions.

+## Posted correspondence is locked into a higher writing level

+Any time I post (anonymized) question-and-answer email exchanges that actually happened between myself and site readers, there is no option to toggle to a lower writing level, thereby hiding technical discussion sections and having scripture show up in the NIrV.
+You can read more about why this is so [on the page describing posted correspondence](/site/posted-correspondence/#in-terms-of-writing-level-where-does-posted-correspondence-stand).